unguul/learn/pages/03.installation/01.environment/01.native/docs.md

 Zend Engine v2.6.0, Copyright (c) 1998-2015 Zend Technologies
 ```

-This is the version of PHP which will be used by Composer.
-Make sure it meets the minimum required version for UserFrosting!
+If it's a lower version, and you don't **know** your webserver uses a higher version...

-If it's a lower version than the version that you **know** your webserver uses, then chances are that your terminal is incorrectly resolving the `php` command.
-This happens because there is an older version of PHP (often preinstalled with your operating system) in one of the paths specified in your path variable (`$PATH` in *nix systems, `PATH` environment variable in Windows).
+If it's a lower version than the version than you **know** your webserver uses, then chances are that your terminal is incorrectly resolving the `php` command.
+Likely an older version of PHP, often preinstalled with your operating system, is specified in one of the paths of your path variable (`$PATH` in *nix systems, `PATH` environment variable in Windows).

 If you're using a distribution like XAMPP or WAMP, you'll want to update your `PATH` variable so that your _terminal_ finds the same version of PHP that your webserver uses.
 This process depends heavily on the distribution you're using and your operating system (Google it!)
 However, the general steps are: